 What Me Worry?

 To be honest, this story didn’t cause me any concern.
 In fact it made me happy.
 I’ll explain why later.
 The reason the story didn’t phase me at all is because I understand that the real cause of heart disease is most likely inflammation caused by a neolithic food (veggie oils, excessive fructose) and not something mammals have been eating since the dawn of time (see Paleo 2.0 by Dr Kurt Harris).
-Besides eating a low inflammatory diet, I also practice a nutrient timing strategy that forces my body to use autophagy as a cancer prevention strategy.

 Pop nutrition scare stories don’t work on me anymore.